farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 Later in the campaign, when a milestone occurs, then you can think of new ways to make them truly unique using `talents`.

 > _Yann's character is a monster hunter.
 Consequently, he's pretty good at **Studying** and **Muscle** in general.
 Yann also just got a new **talent dot** and would like to excel at tracking monsters specifically.
-Because monsters aren't encountered that frequently in the game, he asks the GM if his talent could be "**+1 Position when I'm Shooting monsters**".
+Because monsters aren't encountered that frequently in the game, he asks the GM if his talent could be "**Reduced Risk when I'm Shooting monsters**".
 The GM agrees.
 Now, Yann's character should be feared by most creatures roaming the lands._
 >
 > _In another session, the GM realizes that Yann's talent is perhaps too generic, and could be tuned a little.
-He then asks if it could be rewritten as something like "**+1 Position when I'm Shooting monsters in the forest**" or something along those lines.
+He then asks if it could be rewritten as something like "**Recuded Risk when I'm Shooting monsters in the forest**" or something along those lines.
 Yann agrees, saying "My character lived in the forest all their life, and would probably be intimidated by big cities.
 I like it; let's go with this for now!"_

 # Projects and Complications | Mechanics